svenbolte/plugin-report/README.txt

 Special thanks go to [Tristen Forsythe Brown](http://tristen.ca/) for the [tablesort JavaScript library](https://github.com/tristen/tablesort) licensed under the MIT License.

 == Changelog ==

+= 9.2.0.2.8 (2022-05-25) =
+more information about used theme and compatibility csv export line break fixing

 = 9.2.0.2.7 (2022-02-18) =
 Tablesort updates